christopherohit/SyncFace/README.md

 ## 🌟 What's New?

-The enhanced audio encoder transforms SyncTalk from a lip-sync-only system to a **fully expressive talking head generator** by adding:
+The enhanced audio encoder transforms SyncFace from a lip-sync-only system to a **fully expressive talking head generator** by adding:

 | Feature | Before | After |
 |---------|--------|-------|